+This is a shore dive.
+Its a long drive down a dirt road but it a fun full day.
 China Creek has two great dive sites just off the beach.
 The more obvious one is a wall dive featuring a sunken boom boat and a telephone booth.
 There's tons of life on the wall including octopus, wolf eels, and a variety of fish species.

 The other dive here is "The Migrant Ship."
 It lays perpendicular to the beach with it's stern at about 18m (60 ft) and the bow sloping down to 30m (100 ft).
 You're likely to see wolf eels and octopus here as well, along with large crabs, grunt sculpins, and maybe even a seal!